Colorectal cancer: detected early, cured 9 times out of 10

 • You need special care.

-• Your GP will refer you to a gastroenterologist for a colonoscopy.
+• Your primary care physician will refer you to a gastroenterologist for a colonoscopy.

-• The frequency of this examination will be determined by your doctor and/or gastroenterologist according to your history and the results of your colonoscopy.
+• The frequency of these follow-up exams will be determined by your doctor and/or gastroenterologist based on your medical history and the results of the colonoscopy.

-• If your GP suspects a genetic predisposition (cancer before age 50 in several parents), or a case of identified mutation (Lynch syndrome), you should be kept under special surveillance.
+• If your primary care physician suspects a genetic predisposition (cancer in several relatives before age 50) or a confirmed mutation (Lynch syndrome), you should undergo special monitoring.

 Colorectal cancer prevention